Bradfield/algos/sorting-and-searching/hashing.md

 table.
 When collisions happen, the item is still placed in the proper slot of the hash table.
 As more and more items hash to the same location, the difficulty of searching for the item in the collection increases.
-Figure 12 &lt;fig\_chaining&gt; shows the items as they are added to a hash table that uses chaining to resolve collisions.
+Figure 12 shows the items as they are added to a hash table that uses chaining to resolve collisions.

 ![Figure 12: Collision Resolution with Chaining](Figures/chaining.png)